relizaio/rearm-cli/README.md

 ## 16. Use Case: Probe SBOM

+N.B.
+This use-case is currently in preview (demo-only) mode, not enabled by default in any ReARM distribution.

 This use case submits an SBOM file to ReARM for security probing via Dependency-Track.
 The command is asynchronous: it submits the SBOM, then polls every 10 seconds until probing is complete, displaying a spinner in the meantime.

 On completion, integer security metrics are printed as JSON.
 Use `--debug true` to print the full metrics payload including strings, booleans, and vulnerability/violation/weakness details.